Women's School of Planning and Architecture: Curriculum and sessions

+WSPA wanted to create a new system of design and planning education.
+It was meant to be different from traditional architecture schools, focusing on reforming and rethinking how architecture is taught.
+The school aimed to challenge the standard professional norms such as hierarchy, intellectual detachment, emotional distance, and separation from users in the design process.
+The structure was intended to connect people and architecture in the design process.
+They understood that architecture impacts real communities, so it should be more engaged and responsive to the communities it's designed for.
+The purpose of the school was to change the entire system of architecture and to influence the profession itself, not just in the school and students.
 The curriculum was designed to offer subject matter unavailable in standard academic or professional settings and particularly emphasized skills that were not valued in male-dominated architectural firms.
 Courses were conducted by methods designed to "eliminate some of the effects of male-defined and identified educations."
 Instructors emphasized "the active participation of all members of the group, minimizing the role of the coordinators as experts or authorities," while maximizing their "roles as information sources and organizers".

 There were five WSPA sessions in all: at St. Joseph's College, Biddeford, Maine, in 1975; at Stephenson College in Santa Cruz, California, in 1976; at Roger Williams College in Bristol, Rhode Island, in 1978; at Regis College in Denver, Colorado, in 1979; and a weekend symposium in Washington, D.C., in 1981.
 A session planned and advertised for 1980 at Hood College in Frederick, Maryland, was cancelled when registration targets were not met.

 WSPA hosted a national women's symposium "Community-Based Alternatives and Women in the Eighties" from May 17–20, 1981 at American University, Washington, DC.
 The event focused on women in the areas of housing, employment, economic development, education and cooperative development.
 Despite ongoing efforts, WSPA's final project was a 1983-1984 Design Arts Grant from the National Endowment for the Arts (NEA) for "Architectural Quality in Urban Homesteading," a project with a stated aim to help urban homesteaders, many of whom where women, "achieve architectural quality in buildings rehabilitated and cooperatively owned and managed by homesteaders through a participatory design process."

 WSPA programming focused on reforming the design professions to include women.
 Courses like "Demystification of Tools in Relation to Design" taught by Katrin Adam, emphasized practical skills, and courses such as "Women and the Built Environment: Personal, Social, and Professional Perceptions," taught by Birkby and others, encouraging women to consider broader issues of significance to women in built and symbolic environments.
 The participants who brought children to the two-week program where provided with childcare arranged through a work study program on each campus.